Aarya-Musale/Restaurant_Recommendation_System/README.md

-# 🍽️ Zomato Restaurant Rating Predictor
+# 🍽️ Restaurant Recommendation System

 An end-to-end machine learning web application designed to predict a restaurant's aggregate rating in real-time, providing instant performance insights and scoring using a trained Random Forest model and Streamlit.